GLOBAL MARKETS-Stocks jump on Greek debt plan, U.S. dollar falls

 "The market is beginning to see signs of some stability coming into oil and the Greek situation seems to be tilting towards the side of what the market is looking for, which is a retreat from its call for a debt writedown," said Andre Bakhos, managing director at Janlyn Capital LLC in Bernardsville, New Jersey.

-The MSCI International ACWI Price Index rose nearly 1 percent, while the pan-European FTSEurofirst 300 index rose 0.8 percent.
-The Greek banking index soared 18 percent while Greek bond yields fell sharply.
+The MSCI International ACWI Price Index rose 0.7 percent, while the pan-European FTSEurofirst 300 index rose 0.8 percent.
+The Greek banking index soared 18 percent while Greek bond yields fell sharply, with 10-year yields down nearly 115 basis points at 10.26 percent.

-The U.S. dollar index fell 0.9 percent against a basket of currencies, while the euro was up 1.1 percent.
-The yen rose 0.1 percent against the dollar.
-The Aussie dollar skidded 0.9 percent lower against the greenback after Australia unexpectedly cut interest rates.
+The U.S. dollar index fell 0.6 percent against a basket of currencies, while the euro was up 0.8 percent.
+The yen was flat against the dollar.
+The Aussie dollar skidded 1.4 percent lower against the greenback after Australia unexpectedly cut interest rates.

-U.S. crude oil futures jumped 4.6 percent to $51.85 per barrel while Brent crude added 3.5 percent to $56.67.
-Oil was boosted by the decline in the dollar as well as encouraging manufacturing data in the U.S.

-Over the past four sessions oil has risen nearly 15 percent but both Brent and U.S. crude are still down about 50 percent from highs reached in June.
-U.S. shares of BP Plc rose 3 percent to $41.06 after the company announced a 13 percent reduction in capital expenditure for 2015, adding to cuts in investment in the sector.
+U.S. crude futures rose 3.3 percent to $51.21 per barrel while Brent crude added 2.8 percent to $56.29 per barrel.
+Despite the rise, both remain down about 50 percent from highs reached in June.
+U.S. shares of BP Plc rose 2.4 percent to $40.82 after the company announced a 13 percent reduction in capital expenditure for 2015, adding to cuts in investment in the sector.

-Gold, seen as a safe-haven investment, fell 1.3 percent on the day while silver rose 0.3 percent.
+Gold, which is seen as a safe-haven investment, fell 1 percent on the day while silver was down 0.1 percent.
+Copper surged 2.6 percent.

 Earlier, Asian shares sagged on growth concerns.
 MSCI's broadest index of Asia-Pacific shares, excluding Japan , dipped 0.2 percent after weak U.S. data added to concerns about the state of the global economy.
 Japan's Nikkei closed down 1.3 percent.
 (Editing by James Dalgleish)